 Get lost in the charming cobblestone streets to find some hidden gems, snap Instagram-worthy photos of houses in every color imaginable, and get a glimpse of how the locals live in this magical town.

 The Calzada de los Frailes street and the streets around the main square (Parque Principal Francisco Canton Rosado) are the prettiest areas in my opinion.
 There’s something interesting to see around every corner!

 2. Take a dip in Cenote Zaci

-Valladolid and its surrounding areas have been blessed with some incredible cenotes, which are water-filled sinkholes and some of the most amazing natural phenomena I’ve ever seen!
+Valladolid and its surrounding areas have been blessed with some incredible cenotes.
+These water-filled sinkholes are some of the most amazing natural phenomena I’ve ever seen!
 And Cenote Zaci really took me by surprise.
 I didn’t have high expectations for this cenote since I hadn’t seen it featured in blogs or social media but it turned out to be a really cool place!